de-centralized-systems/sssmp/docs/Specification.md

 may become insecure under these circumstances.
 Also this specification MUST NOT be used as basis for an implementation for secret sharing of arbitrary data.
 It is instead intended to share cryptographic secrets with a minimum of $128$ bits of entropy.
-If against this rule, a very low entropy secret would be shared, the inclusion of a $64$ bit checksum may allow an attacker with possession of $t - 1$ shares to brute-force the shared secret, using the checksum at means to verify if a guess of the secret is correct.
+If against this rule, a very low entropy secret were to be shared, the inclusion of a $64$ bit checksum may allow an attacker with possession of $t - 1$ shares to brute-force the shared secret, using the checksum as a means to verify if a guess of the secret is correct.

 To share arbitrary data, it is RECOMMENDED to encrypt the data using a suitable (symmetric) encryption algorithm